Is a Correction Looming Ahead for Adaptive Biotechnologies Corporation (ADPT)

 ADPT’s Market Performance

-ADPT stocks went up by 2.12% for the week, with a monthly jump of 9.56% and a quarterly performance of -2.90%, while its annual performance rate touched 31.06%.
-The volatility ratio for the week stands at 4.97% while the volatility levels for the past 30 days are set at 5.77% for Adaptive Biotechnologies Corporation.
-The simple moving average for the period of the last 20 days is 8.69% for ADPT stocks with a simple moving average of 31.66% for the last 200 days.
+ADPT stocks went down by -0.06% for the week, with a monthly jump of 17.72% and a quarterly performance of -0.70%, while its annual performance rate touched 55.47%.
+The volatility ratio for the week stands at 5.11% while the volatility levels for the past 30 days are set at 5.97% for Adaptive Biotechnologies Corporation.
+The simple moving average for the period of the last 20 days is 11.34% for ADPT stocks with a simple moving average of 36.97% for the last 200 days.

 Analysts’ Opinion of ADPT